 For Global Professional Services Firms, Remote & Hybrid Workforce Means More Compliance Issues

-Being geographically and organizationally spread, large professional services firms tend to use very many disparate systems to take care of their day-to-day functions around work, time, projects, and people.
-As a function of this model, services businesses tend to manage their compliance and data governance function in a decentralized model.
+Being geographically and organizationally spread, large professional services firms tend to use multiple disparate systems to take care of their day-to-day functions around work, time, projects, and people.
+As a function of this model, services businesses tend to achieve their compliance goals and data governance function in a decentralized model.
 A case in point is a services organization which has a fragmented ecosystem and a mix of point solutions and home-grown options to manage their project time.
 They also have half-baked features in backend systems and manual processes across the entire global organization.
-Disparate, disconnected time tracking systems affect their revenues and profitability, but a lesser understood fact is that there is a huge impact on labor compliance and overall governance aspects.
+Disparate, disconnected time-tracking systems affect their revenues and profitability, but a lesser understood fact is that there is a huge impact on labor compliance support and overall governance aspects.

 Until now, service organizations have been thinking of compliance as defining a set of rules and frameworks to maintain business compliance.
 But let’s consider what compliance is capable of doing and how it can drive more profitability for the business.
 As a Deloitte report points out: